 - My premium increased more than the national average percentage.
 Why did this happen?

-- Why has my premium gone up even though I make few, or no claims?
+- Why has my premium gone up, but my benefits haven’t increased, and I've made few, or no claims?

 - I have more questions – who can I speak to?